Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Introduction

-The detection of causes for an emergent problem is an essential step in any process optimisation task.
+\IEEEPARstart{T}{he} detection of causes for an emergent problem is an essential step in any process optimisation task.
 This is especially true for Supply Chain Management (SCM), an industry that requires reliable and efficient processes to meet customer demands in competitive low-margin settings.
 When a manufacturer struggles with quality issues that could be caused by any of its suppliers in a multi-echelon supply chain, it is non-trivial to uncover the source of the problem.
-Numerous methods exist in SCM and manufacturing research to estimate the influence of process parameters on metrics of interest [\citep{zantek2002process}, \citep{senoner2022using}, \citep{meister2021investigations}, \citep{brito2022explainable}].
-These studies have shown promising potential in various industrial applications such as the identification of the key processes that contribute to quality variations.
+Numerous methods exist in SCM and manufacturing research to estimate the influence (or contribution) of process parameters on metrics of interest that rely on a central data pool or other forms of data exchange between companies, as shown in Fig. \ref{fig:central} for a supply chain setting \cite{zantek2002process} \cite{senoner2022using} \cite{meister2021investigations} \cite{brito2022explainable}.
+We refer to contributors as processes or bundles of processes (e.g., a company) that together create an output and have an influence on the outcome of this output.
+Fig. \ref{fig:central} illustratively shows a process made up of three companies that produce a product and each has a different quantifiable contribution to the quality variation of this output.
+Studies such as \cite{zantek2002process} \cite{senoner2022using} \cite{meister2021investigations} \cite{brito2022explainable} have shown promising potential in various industrial applications including the identification of the key processes that contribute to quality variations.
 However, their applicability is limited to situations where it is feasible to train a model with centralised data from all process steps, which is not always feasible in real-life settings.
-This is particularly true for processes that are spread across multiple companies that are unwilling to share data due to privacy concerns - i.e. a typical supply chain.
-Due to this lack of process-level data sharing, companies are severely hindered in their ability to detect problem sources.
-The detection of a quality problem in a product whose components are sourced from multiple suppliers in a multi-echelon supply chain can cause a costly stream of audits to uncover the cause.
-Intangible problems such as variance in delivery delays can be even harder to investigate without the underlying data.
-If a supplier far upstream in the supply chain has a process that causes high variance multiple tiers further downstream in the supply chain, it is unlikely that this cause can be detected without access to the process-level data from multiple companies.
-In order to overcome the problem of data privacy, the estimation of contribution to the metric of interest (e.g., quality, delay) needs to be performed without sharing the process-level data amongst supply chain participants.
+This is particularly true for processes that are spread across multiple companies that are unwilling to share data due to privacy concerns, i.e. a typical supply chain, and would thus need a method without data sharing as shown in Fig. \ref{fig:decentral}.